Pantheon Paris and Its Crypt

 The crypt is vast.
 The Pantheon’s facade is patterned with that of the Pantheon, surmounted by a tiny dome that resembles that of St. Paul’s Cathedral in London.
 Settled on top of Sainte-Genevieve in the 5th arrondissement, the Pantheon looks out over all of Paris.
 The type of buried in the necropolis of the Pantheon are Rousseau, Voltaire, Victor Hugo, Honore Mirabeau, Marat, Emile Zola, Jean Moulin, Marie Curie, Rene Descartes, Soufflot and Louis Braille, its architect.

 As with most well-known buildings, the Pantheon Paris has its special story.
 The factor that it was built to change the destroyed Sainte-Genevieve Church under the Louis XV orders who was putting this monument up as gratefulness to Gold after his health had recovered.
 Soufflot was selected for accomplishing the job.
 He wanted to have the Gothic style gathered with traditional structure.
-Because of the money problems, Scoufflot could not complete the building during his life, he died before seeing it done and his pupil, who completed it, did not actually have same ides of master and made some changes.
+Because of the money problems, Scoufflot could not complete the building during his life, he died before seeing it done and his pupil, who completed it, did not actually have the same ideas of his master and made some changes.
 Anyway, there is small doubt that this building is one of the biggest neoclassical monuments and a real masterpiece.